 Writer Creates “Color Thesaurus” To Help You Correctly Name Any Color Imaginable

 The Enlightenment’s ‘Race’ Problem, and Ours.
 Why have we chosen to go with Hume and Kant, rather than with the pre-racial conception of humanity?

 Hobbes Ginsberg is a 20-year-old photographer from Los Angeles who takes gorgeous, color saturated, studio composed photographs of herself and others, most often her girlfriend Chloe (NSFW).
 Buy her photozine, see photos from an exhibition, or read her text blog. [more inside]

 rebeccapurplebecause his daughter wanted everyone to call her Rebecca after she turned six, and she was six for almost twelve hours.
-Today, a co-chair of the CSS Working Group announced approval of the change
+Today, a co-chair of the CSS Working Group announced approval of the change.
+From now on,

 In 1976, the Brazilian Institute of Geography and Statistics ran a household survey that marked a crucial departure from other census exercises.
 The Pesquisa Nacional por Amostra de Domicílios (PNAD) did not ask Brazilians to choose a race category among pre-determined choices; instead, researchers went out and asked people to describe the colour they thought they were.

 For the past two weeks, the back of my mind has been occupied by thoughts of how to start writing about my experience as a white man in India.
 The list of potential anecdotes is interminable.
 Perhaps a theoretical grounding would prove a more incisive framework.
 Or maybe I need to talk about everything that I am.
 I am more than a skin colour.
 I am a gender.
 I am a nationality.
 I am a language.
 I am a class.
 I am a sexual orientation.
 The overlapping privileges encompassed in a straight, white, English-speaking, relatively affluent American man can be more difficult to disentangle than one might imagine.